 - Gas bottles

 - Car bodies

 - Motor oil; and

 - Scrap metals (ie. steel, aluminium, copper, etc).

-Disposal of green waste is FREE at all Transfer Stations and the Benaraby Landfill, however green waste should not be disposed of in your general waste and recycling bins.
+Disposal of green waste is free at all Transfer Stations and the Benaraby Landfill, but green waste should not be disposed of in your general waste and recycling bins.